 The low-residency model is designed for serious, motivated writers.
-The model enables students to work toward a degree while balancing their work and outside community life at their places of residence.
+The model enables students to work toward a degree while balancing their work commitments and community life at their places of residence.
 Students are expected to dedicate 25 hours per week to the semester project they design with their faculty advisors.

 The low-residency rhythm of community and solitude, as well as its requirements of self-discipline and commitment, echoes the rhythm of the writing life.
 Wesleyan’s MFA is for writers who care deeply about writing and want to get better at it in the company of dedicated peers.
 Although we offer a postgraduate teaching fellowship, the program’s focus is not teacher preparation, but writing and working toward a manuscript of publishable quality.